ibm-cloud-docs/databases-for-mongodb/howto-enterprise-analytics.md

 Traditional BI tools are designed to work with tabular, row-and-column data.
 The {{site.data.keyword.databases-for-mongodb}} EE Analytics Add-On connector for BI allows you to query MongoDB data with SQL using tools, such as Tableau, by connecting to the Analytics node and providing an SQL interface.

-You can access your BI Connector through the ODBC connector of your BI tool by using your username and password and the host URL, which will be something like:
+You can access your BI Connector through the ODBC connector of your BI tool by using your username and password and the host URL, which look like:

 ```sh
 xyz1234-scfr5rer-496hjgo6ghtg-biconnector.abc12345deft7.databases.appdomain.cloud:32757